jcoglan/wake/README.md

 files that an application can easily find out which files it should generate links to.

-If you want to compile other languages to JS/CSS, that can be done as a separate step using Make (or one of its clones), or by running tasks on file changes using Guard.
+If you want to compile other languages to JS/CSS, or use a dependency resolver like Browserify, that can be done as a separate step using Make (or one of its clones), or by running tasks on file changes using Guard.
+After this compilation step you can run `wake` on the resulting files to optimise them.

 Here's a few of the things `wake` can do with your files: